Digital China 更新技术

-Developing and deploying new digital methods for the study of China’s past and present.
+Developing new digital methods for the study of China’s past and present.

 As digital research becomes increasingly prominent in academia, digital techniques provide a range of new approaches to Chinese Studies.

-This year, the Fairbank Center launched its first for-credit graduate seminar “Digital Methods in Chinese Studies” through the Department of East Asian Languages and Civilizations, instructed by Fairbank Center post-doctoral fellow Donald Sturgeon.
+In 2016, the Fairbank Center launched its first for-credit graduate seminar “Digital Methods in Chinese Studies” (CHNSHIS 202) through the Department of East Asian Languages and Civilizations, instructed by Fairbank Center post-doctoral fellow opens in a new windowDonald Sturgeon.
 The course covers effective use of digital resources, programming techniques with an emphasis on data preparation and extraction, textual analysis and topic modeling, and the visualization of complex datasets.

 In 2016-17, the Center furthered its commitment to the digital humanities and social sciences by dedicating an An Wang Postdoctoral Fellowship to Chinese digital humanities and social sciences, which was awarded to Donald Sturgeon.
-The Fairbank Center is currently accepting applications for a 2017-18 An Wang Postdoctoral Fellow Ameila Ying Qin focusing on digital methods and quantitative analysis in Chinese literary works.
+This focus on digital China through a postdoctoral fellowship continued in 2017-2018 with An Wang Postdoctoral Fellow Ameila Ying Qin focusing on digital methods and quantitative analysis in Chinese literary works.

 Vice Provost for Advances in Learning; Charles H Carswell Professor of East Asian Languages and Civilizations